 Designed for a class of up to 40 students, the city tour lasts one hour and is a great addition to The York Dungeon Tour.

-The City Tour booking is just £3 per pupil plus £5.95 for The York Dungeon Tour.
+The City Tour booking is an additional £3 per pupil on top of the basic £5.95 for The York Dungeon Tour.

 Alternatively, you can fill out a booking form.